mlange-42/arche/docs/content/user-guide/entities/index.md

 ## Creating entities

-Entities are created through the world, using {{< api ecs World.NewEntity >}}:
+The most basic way to create an entity is {{< api ecs World.NewEntity >}}:

 {{< code-func entities_test.go TestEntitiesCreate >}}

+Here, we get an entity without any components.
-{{< api ecs World.NewEntity NewEntity >}} takes an arbitrary number of components IDs for the components that should be associated with the entity:
+However, {{< api ecs World.NewEntity NewEntity >}} takes an arbitrary number of components IDs for the components that should be associated with the entity:

 {{< code-func entities_test.go TestEntitiesCreateComponents >}}

+We get an entity with `Position`, and another one with `Position` and `Heading`.
 In this case, the components are initialized with their zero value.
 Alternatively, entities can be created with initialized components through {{< api ecs World.NewEntityWith >}}:

 {{< code-func entities_test.go TestEntitiesCreateWithComponents >}}

+We get an entity with `Position` and `Heading`, initialized according to the passed pointers.

 ### Generic API